storesafe/cordova-sqlite-storage/README.md

 - DB Triggers (as described above - known to be broken for Android)

-## Other versions
+## Other versions and related projects

+- [MetaMemoryT / websql-client](https://github.com/MetaMemoryT/websql-client) - provides the same API and connects to [websql-server](https://github.com/MetaMemoryT/websql-server) through WebSockets.
 - Original version for iOS (with a different API): https://github.com/davibe/Phonegap-SQLitePlugin

 # Usage

-The idea is to emulate the HTML5 SQL API as closely as possible.
-The only major change is to use window.sqlitePlugin.openDatabase() (or sqlitePlugin.openDatabase()) instead of window.openDatabase().
+The idea is to emulate the [HTML5/Web SQL API](http://www.w3.org/TR/webdatabase/) as closely as possible.
+The only major change is to use `window.sqlitePlugin.openDatabase()` (or `sqlitePlugin.openDatabase()`) instead of `window.openDatabase()`.
 If you see any other major change please report it, it is probably a bug.

 ## Opening a database